Savory vegetarian pies made from puff pastry and veggies that are the perfect recipe for a Game of Thrones party!

 - 1 box frozen puff pastry sheets, thawed

 - 1 tablespoon cold water

-In a large bowl combine the squash, onion mixture, mushrooms, and cheeses.
-Remove and set aside half a cup if desired for any gluten-free eaters.
+- In a large bowl combine the squash, onion mixture, mushrooms, spinach, and cheeses.
+Remove and set aside half a cup of this mixture if desired for any gluten-free eaters.